Factory notebookFactory notebook6 min read

 Buying Meaning

-If you want the safest category baseline, choose wheat first.
-If you want to learn the category boundary, add one soy-route product later.
+If you want the safest category baseline, choose wheat first (Weilong is the cleanest example).
+If you want to learn the category boundary, add one soy-route product later — Genji Food for tofu-skin texture comparison or ZHUZHIYUAN for TSP fiber-jerky comparison.
+The TPA numbers above let you predict how the chew will feel before you click buy.

 Final Take